Tory MP warns of ‘long term question marks’ over ‘sustainability’ of triple lock

 “They’ve spent 12 years weakening the economy and they crushed the markets in the middle of a cost-of-living crisis, leaving working people like my constituents, paying the price.”

-Sound money has to come before low taxes, Treasury minister James Cartlidge told MPs.
+Treasury minister James Cartlidge told MPs sound money has to come before low taxes.

 He said: “In the short term, we are taking difficult decisions to make sure that fiscal policy keeps inflation in check, but doing it in a compassionate way that still provides support to the most vulnerable.”